The application period is currently closed.

-Any status First Nations citizen pursuing a post-secondary degree in the fields of health, social sciences, or applied sciences, or studying issues related to First Nations data sovereignty.
-Proof of First Nation status will be required.
+Any First Nations student pursuing a post-secondary degree in the fields of health, social sciences, or applied sciences, or studying issues related to First Nations data sovereignty.
+Proof of First Nations status will be required.

 - What is the application deadline?

 The deadline for applications is December 16, 2021, at 4:00 p.m.
 EST. Applications received after the due date posted will not be accepted.

 - What is the process?

 Eligible First Nations students must complete the online application form and submit a 500-word essay that speaks to why quality data is important to First Nations.

 All fields on the application form must be completed and all additional attachments included in an e-mail (see online form) in order for applications to be processed.
 Additional attachments should be sent via email to [email protected].

 Bursary winners will be announced in March 2022 and posted on FNIGC’s website.